Finch-API/finch-demo-nextjs/README.md

 ## How to use

+Uses SWR to fetch api requests.
+A global fetcher function is used which includes a progress bar when loading.
+Editable in components/layout.tsx.

+Finch Data Types can be found in types/finch.d.ts.

 ### Using Gitpod

 The benefits of using Gitpod vs running locally is that this entire workshop can be done completely in a browser - no additional software dependencies required.